plukacs/lab-governance/README.md

 Time boxing is important, to not spend too much time on standupping

 ##### Policy: Time tracking
+- Use Toggl as company wide time tracking tool.
+- It's enough to put in your times at the end of the months, no need for constant Toggl ON-OFF pushing.
-Use Toggl as company wide timetracking tool.
-Each partner has to track the time dedicated to each role, even internal roles with hourly precision.
-No task based time tracking is necessary.
+- Each partner has to track the time dedicated to each role including internal roles.
+- Track with at least half day precision.
+- No task based time tracking is necessary.

 ##### Policy: Transparency levels (mandatory for all roles and circles)
 Public: